 Over the years, All-Clad has changed hands a few times.
-Today, it's owned by the French kitchenware conglomerate Groupe SEB since 2004.
+It is presently owned by the French kitchenware conglomerate Groupe SEB, who bought it in 2004.
 Groupe SEB owns several well-known American brands, including T-fal, Wearever, and Mirro.

-As competition grows and other brands make cookware overseas that's almost as good for a fraction of the cost, this may change--but for now, all of All-Clad's clad cookware is made in the US.
+As competition grows and other brands make cookware overseas that's nearly as good for a fraction of the cost, this may change--but for now, all of All-Clad's clad cookware is made in the USA.

 All-Clad's Overseas Products

 All-Clad also makes electronics and cooking utensils.
-While many of All-Clad's products get great reviews and all are good quality, all of All-Clad's products, except for their clad cookware, is made in China.
+While many of All-Clad's products get great reviews and all are good quality, most of them are now made in China, including their HA1 and Essentials cast aluminum nonstick cookware.

 Patents and Competition

-All-Clad's patents for their hugely popular two-ply (Master Chef) and tri-ply (D3) cookware expired in the early 2000s.
-To combat the competition that was sure to follow--and boy, did it!--All-Clad came out with new lines of cookware, including 5-ply (D5), 7-ply (D7), a few iterations of copper cookware, and some other creative designs, each with varying degrees of success.
+All-Clad's patents for their hugely popular tri-ply (D3) cookware expired in the early 2000s.
+To stay ahead of the competition that was sure to follow--and boy, did it!--All-Clad came out with new lines of cookware, including 5-ply (D5), 7-ply (D7), a few iterations of copper cookware, and some other creative designs, each with varying degrees of success (and a few of which are now discontinued).
 With its innovative lines, as well as customers still willing to pay a premium for their top-end tri-ply product, All-Clad has managed to stay competitive and successful in today's cookware market.

-All-Clad's D3 line (tri-ply) remains its most popular line, despite substantial competition in the marketplace.
+All-Clad's D3 line (tri-ply) remains its most popular line, and despite substantial competition in the marketplace, it is successful, well-selling cookware..
 This is a testament to the quality and durability synonymous with the All-Clad brand.

-We list all of All-Clad's current cookware offerings (as of late 2018) in the table above, and review each of them in detail below.
+We list all of All-Clad's current cookware offerings (as of April 2021) in the table above, and review each of them in detail below.
 But before we get to that, let's talk a little more about clad cookware in general.